 Year Three: The Call to Humility

-To prepare you for the international service abroad experience, you will take two advanced electives such as Christian Ethics, Human Rights, Social Entrepreneurship, and the Sociology of Poverty.
-At the end of junior year, all Micah Fellows will receive a $3,000 service abroad scholarship to spend two weeks working in a community of need.
-You will continue serving Birmingham throughout the year, but the service abroad experience will give you a more expansive view of what it means to live with humility.
+During your junior year, you will spend one semester studying humility and another preparing for your international service-learning experience.
+At the end of junior year, all Micah Fellows will receive a service abroad scholarship that will help defray the cost of this trip.
+During this year, you will also continue serving the Birmingham community, but the service abroad experience will give you a more expansive view of what it means to live with humility.

 Year Four: The Micah Foundation

 As a senior, you will have the opportunity to work toward lasting positive change for your service partner in Birmingham.
-Your class of Micah Fellows will act as a community foundation, working with Birmingham service organizations to award $25,000 in grant funding.
+Your class of Micah Fellows will act as a community foundation, working with Birmingham service organizations to award grant funding to local agencies.
 When you graduate, you'll also leave Samford with a lasting education in Christian service and community engagement with the knowledge that you have made Birmingham a better place.